-Chinese society was becoming much more fluid, with different social classes growing up between the peasants, on the one hand, and the nobility on the other.
-And as we have seen (above) the increasing centralization of state power in the hands of princes and their officials opened the way to high office (and with it great wealth) for men of humble background.
-The growth of bureaucracy began the rise of a key new class in ancient Chinese society, the gentry.
+Chinese society was becoming much more complex and more fluid.
+Different social classes were growing up between the peasants, on the one hand, and the aristocracy, on the other.
+And as we have seen (above) the increasing centralization of state power in the hands of princes and their officials opened the way to high office (and, with it, great wealth) for men of more humble backgrounds, and the growth of bureaucracy began the rise of a key new class in ancient Chinese society, the gentry.

 This period witnessed a general advance in education, stimulated by the greatly increased demand for highly literate officials.
 The tomb of Xi, a civil servant of the state of Qin, has revealed a mass of written documents, showing the extent to which law, diplomacy and administration now depended upon a literate class of bureaucrats.

 The Eastern Zhou period was a time of change and uncertainty.
 The old order was vanishing – what would replace it?
-It was as a time of frequent warfare and violence, but also of economic growth, increased trade, towns and cities growing in size, the rise of new social classes such as merchants and government officials.
+It was as a time of frequent warfare and violence, but also of economic expansion, increased trade, towns and cities growing, and the rise of new social classes such as merchants and government officials.

 Members of this class often moved around from state to state, offering their services to different princes.
 Likewise, a number of teachers arose and also travelled from court to court, offering advice to rulers and ministers, but also teaching and gathering disciples.

 The whole period of the Eastern Zhou is also known as the period of “the One Hundred Schools” – a time when numerous teachers and their disciples preached new beliefs and new ways of doing things.
 Many of these “schools” soon died out, but four were to have a deep impact on later Chinese society: Confucianism, Legalism, Mohism, and Taoism.

-A portrait of Confucius by the Tang dynasty artist Wu Daozi (680–740)
+A portrait of Confucius, by the Tang dynasty artist Wu Daozi (680–740)

 The late Zhou world was divided between a core area and a surrounding (and expanding) peripheral area.
-States outside the core area were viewed as at best semi-barbarous.
+States outside the core area were viewed as, at best semi-barbarous.
 Inside the core area, states were subject to factionalism and splintering, and new states arose on the ruins of old.